MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 ## Administrator rights required

 To use BCDEdit, you must be a member of the Administrators group on the system and run the command from an elevated command prompt.
-To open an elevated Command Prompt window, create a desktop shortcut to **Cmd.exe**, right-click the **Cmd.exe** shortcut, and select **Run as administrator**.
+To open an elevated Command Prompt window, type **cmd** into the search box in the Windows taskbar, right-click **Command Prompt** in the search results, and then select **Run as administrator**.

 > [!Warning]
 > Administrative rights are required to use BCDEdit to modify boot configuration data.
 Changing some boot entry options by using **BCDEdit /set** could render your computer inoperable.
 As an alternative, use System Configuration utility (MSConfig.exe) to change boot settings.